WalnutIT/LeoML-Parser/leo_ml_documenation/LEOML.md

 1. A LeoML document is always an array of objects.
 2. The first object of an LeoML document is the type object, which defines the template.
 3. Only one level of nested objects is possible.
-4. In general, objects are flexible usable, except the template defines restrictions.
+4. In general, objects are flexible usable within a template, except the template defines restrictions.
 E. g.: The first object must be always a 'headline' object.

 ## Objects